Cultural Heritage without Borders

-In such environment, the interest in culture and heritage is very low.
+In such an environment, the interest in culture and heritage is very low.
 The potential of cultural heritage to support sustainable urban and rural growth, to generate income and a vibrant creative sector is not recognized by local stakeholders.
 It is important that heritage is not hijacked for narrow political agendas and that the ownership of it is multi-layered and with many voices, and is a force for demonstrating the strength of diversity in community life.

 During the work in this country, CHwB contributed to peace-building and the reconciliation process by implementing different programs.
 One of the programs is the “Make It Yours!”
 The aim of the project was to increase the sense of ownership among citizens of B&H, and to confront them with standard prejudices and misunderstandings of concepts of heritage.
 The project also aimed to increase the sense about their role in the preservation and the importance of our heritage, and also to understand that heritage is common and belongs equally to all people.